Test Manager + Agile = ?

 Software testing is a core part of quality assurance when developing software products, and traditionally, a solid test manager is key to successful testing.
 But in today’s world, client demands regarding speedy delivery of high-quality software products have increased tremendously.

-A recent joint survey by Forrester Consulting and Eggplant indicates that up to 46% of businesses found testing speed to be anywhere from average to poor.
+A recent joint survey by Forrester Consulting and Eggplant indicates that found testing speed to be anywhere from average to poor.
 Furthermore, 41% feel the same way about the overall custom software development speed, and 36% of executives rate code quality as average to poor.

 This is part of why many organisations have adopted other approaches to software development such as an agile methodology.
 Agile software development is largely about unlocking the power of collaboration amongst proactive cross-functional teams to make feedback loops more efficient and quickly extract more value out of each development iteration.